-The HIV drug Ziagen (abacavir) can cause fatal hypersensitivity reactions in some people.
+The HIV drug Ziagen (abacavir) can cause life-threatening reactions similar to severe allergic reactions in some people.
 Symptoms of hypersensitivity include rash, fever, fatigue, nausea, vomiting, stomach pain, sore throat, cough, and shortness of breath.
 People with a certain gene (HLA-B*5701) are at risk for developing this hypersensitivity reaction.
 Consequently, the US Department of Health and Human Services (DHHS) recommends being tested for HLA-B*5701 before beginning treatment with Ziagen.

 When Should You Get a Hypersensitivity Test?

 If you and your health care provider are thinking about beginning treatment with Ziagen, it is important for you to get the HLA-B*5701 blood test.
 If you are found to have the HLA-B*5701 gene, the DHHS recommends that you not take Ziagen.